FAQ

 Do all funeral homes accept Pāhiki caskets?

 Yes.
 The Federal Trade Commission’s ʻFuneral Rule’ protects all consumers in the deathspace.
-The rule allows you to (among many other rights) purchase a casket from any source you wish—regardless of where you are buried or cremated.
-Funeral Homes are aware of this law and need only to be informed if you intend to bring your own casket.
+The rule allows you to purchase a casket from any source you wish, regardless of where you are buried or cremated.
+Funeral Homes are aware of this law and need only to be informed if you choose to bring your own casket.

 How are Pāhiki caskets different from traditional offerings?